LarsGIF/OctoPrint-Brightpi/README.md

 ## Configuration

-The Smbus need to be enabled.
-# Enable I2C
-sudo raspi-config nonint do_i2c 0
+The smbus (I2C) need to be enabled. sudo raspi-config nonint do_i2c 0
 Reboot is required

 See also https://github.com/PiSupply/Bright-Pi